guibacellar/TEx/docs/configuration/complete_configuration_file_example.md

 # Complete Configuration File Example

-This is an example of a complete configuration file with four finder rules using two discord hooks and one elastic search connector.
+This is an example of a complete configuration file with four finder rules using three discord hooks, two elastic search connector and signals configuration.

 ```ini
 [CONFIGURATION]